Type 85 Armored Personnel Carrier

 A large number of variants have been developed on the Type 85 chassis, including the YW 309 Infantry Combat Vehicle, Type 85 armoured command post, WZ 751 armoured ambulance, and the Type 85 120mm self-propelled Mortar.

 - Type YW 309 Infantry Combat Vehicle.
-This is essentially the Type 85 fitted with the turret of the WZ 501 Infantry Fighting Vehicle (IFV) which itself is a copy of the Soviet BMP-1, discussed in a later section.
+This is essentially the Type 85 fitted with the turret of the WZ 501 Infantry Fighting Vehicle (IFV) which itself is a copy of the Soviet BMP-1.
 In addition to the single firing port in the rear hull door there are three firing ports and periscopes in the left side of the hull and four firing ports and periscopes in the right side of the hull.
 The YW 309 has a crew of three and carries eight fully equipped infantrymen.
 A 7.62-mm machine gun is mounted coaxially with the main armament and there is a red Arrow 73 ATGW launcher over the main armament.
 This is also called the Infantry Fighting Vehicle Type 85.

 - Type 85 Armored Command Post.
 This version is similar to the Type 85 but has a crew of two and carries six staff officers plus extensive communications equipment for which three radio antenna are provided.
 The driver sits at the front left and the commander, who also mans the 12.7-mm anti-aircraft gun is seated to his rear.
 The command area is at the very rear and has four circular roof hatches, one in each corner.
 The armored command post weighs 13,800 kg loaded.
 In addition, a four-barrelled smoke discharger is mounted on each side of the forward part of the hull.